Battle of Nicopolis: Broader ramifications

 With a historian's hindsight Johan Huizinga remarked upon "the lamentable consequences of statecraft recklessly embarking on an enterprise of vital import in the spirit of a chivalrous adventure", though participants and contemporary chroniclers did not analyse the event in these terms.

-No new expedition was launched from Western Europe to stop the Turkish advance in the Balkans after this defeat, until the 1440s.
+After this defeat, Western Europe made no further moves to stop the Turkish advance in the Balkans until the 1440s.
 England and France soon renewed their war.
-Wallachia continued its stance against the Ottomans, having stopped another expedition in the next year, 1397, and in 1400 yet another expedition of the Ottomans.
-The defeat and imprisonment of Sultan Bayezid I by Timur (Tamerlane) at Ankara in the summer of 1402 opened a period of anarchy in the Ottoman Empire and Mircea cel Batran took advantage of it to organize together with the Kingdom of Hungary a campaign against the Turks.
+Wallachia continued its stance against the Ottomans, repelling expeditions in 1397 and 1400.
+In 1402 Sultan Bayezid I was defeated and captured by Timur (Tamerlane), and Mircea cel Batran and the Kingdom of Hungary took advantage of the resulting anarchy to campaign against the Ottomans.
 The Hungarians, Poles and Wallachians were defeated at the Battle of Varna in 1444, and Constantinople finally fell in 1453 to the Turks, followed by the Despotate of Morea in 1460, the Empire of Trebizond in 1461, and the Principality of Theodoro in 1475, which brought an end to the last vestiges of the Eastern Roman Empire, as well as the final remaining pockets of Greek resistance against the Ottoman Turks in both the Balkans and Anatolia.

 The Battle of Nicopolis is also widely regarded as the end of the Second Bulgarian Empire, since hopes for its revival had come to an end with the defeat of the Crusaders.
 Its last ruler, Ivan Sratsimir of Bulgaria, was captured and killed in Bursa.

 By their victory at Nicopolis, the Turks discouraged the formation of future European coalitions against them.
 They maintained their pressure on Constantinople, tightened their control over the Balkans, and became a greater threat to central Europe.